 The role of a broker in the establishment of a PAMM account will usually be to facilitate the connection between a money manager and the investor.
 It is also possible that they may be working on behalf of the broker.

-As the investor in this relationship, you are free to wait for profit distribution whilst there are also a number of tools which many brokers make available to maintain an overview of your account status and monitor any trades made by the manager you have authorized.
+As the investor in this relationship, you are free to wait for profit distribution whilst there are also a number of tools that many brokers make available to maintain an overview of your account status and monitor any trades made by the manager you have authorized.

 Advantages and Drawbacks of PAMM Trading

 - Opening a PAMM account can be a simple and hassle-free way to engage in forex trading.
-Some liken it to being a silent partner.

 - You are engaging the skills of an expert trader who likely has a wealth of experience to back their ability.
-Hypothetically, this should increase the likelihood of success.

 - As an investor, you will typically have no control over the trades which are made.
 This is all authorized to be carried out by the money manager of your account.